idvorkin/idvorkin.github.io/_td/notes/hack-web.md

 ### Javscript Reverse Engineering Fly out TOC

 Looks like the CSS needs to have the data setup correctly.
 I found some javascript to do this in [hackmd](https://github.com/hackmdio/codimd/search?q=generateToc&unscoped_q=generateToc), and started putzing with it.
 Looks like that gets me the DOM in the form I need.

+## CSS - Styling a web page low level abstraction.

+CSS is stying for the web.
+CSS is very complex.
+I recommend using a higher level framework like Bootstrap in general, however abstractions are leaky so you also need to understand some core CSS concepts.

+### CSS selectors

+I always forget these, but it matters as that's how you select elements in jquery

+A full [summary](https://www.w3schools.com/cssref/css_selectors.asp), below are some I often use.

+- \$(.class)
+- \$(#id)
+- \$(element) #e.g. h1

+When nesting selectors here are the [operators](https://techbrij.com/css-selector-adjacent-child-sibling)

+- space - decendant at any level
+- > - immediate decendant
+- - - Adjecent (e.g. sibling)
+- ~ - Not Adjecent (e.g. not sibling)

+## Bootstrap - A higher level abstraction over css.

+If you're using styles directly, you're probably doing it wrong.
+Bootstrap is designed to handle different operations at different view ports, very helpful.
+For example, you can hide an element if you're not on an extra large screen.

 ## Other resources